Saint Photios Orthodox Theological Seminary

 Ὀρθόδοξος Θεολογικὴ Σχολὴ τοῦ Ἁγίου Φωτίου

-The St. Photios Orthodox Theological Seminary is a small institution of higher education under the jurisdiction of the American Eparchy of the Church of the Genuine Orthodox Christians of Greece.
+The Saint Photios Orthodox Theological Seminary is a small institution of higher education under the jurisdiction of the American Eparchy of the Church of the Genuine Orthodox Christians of Greece.
 The Seminary is located in the town of Etna, in the mountains of Northern California, approximately one hour south of the Oregon border.
-It is housed in a large two-story, 10,000 square foot (930 square meter) complex with dormitory accommodations for a maximum of fourteen male students (sharing five private bathrooms), a kitchen and dining facilities, classrooms,* a lecture hall, a library, administrative and faculty offices, and accommodations for visiting scholars, and a small Chapel.
+It is housed in a large two-story, 10,500-square-foot (975-square-meter) complex of forty-two rooms with dormitory accommodations for a maximum of fourteen male students (sharing five private bathrooms), a kitchen and dining hall, classrooms,* an auditorium, a library (the Metropolitan Chrysostomos Theological Library), administrative and faculty offices, quarters for visiting scholars, and a small Chapel.
 The Seminary maintains a 1,160-square-foot (108-square-meter) residency less than a mile from the main facility with dormitory accommodations for a maximum of six female students (sharing two private bathrooms) and a kitchen.

-St. Photios Orthodox Theological Seminary holds applicant status with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
-130, Orlando, FL 32822, 407.207.0808.
-Applicant status is a pre-membership status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving candidate status within five years.
-The ABHE is one of the four national faith-related accrediting organizations for religious schools and seminaries that are recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).**
+The Saint Photios Orthodox Theological Seminary currently holds candidate status for accreditation with the Association for Biblical Higher Education (ABHE) Commission on Accreditation, 5850 T. G. Lee Boulevard, Suite 130, Orlando, Florida 32822‒4408, (407) 207‒0808.
+“Candidate Status is a pre-accredited status granted to those institutions that show promise of achieving accreditation within a maximum of five years.”
+The ABHE is one of the four national faith-related accrediting organizations for religious schools and seminaries that are recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).†

-* Classrooms will be equipped with whiteboards, computers, and audio recording equipment.
-Classrooms designated for instruction in practical skills (iconography and vestment-making) will be equipped with easels and art supplies, as well as sewing machines and sewing supplies.
+* Classrooms are equipped with whiteboards, computers, and audio recording equipment.
+Classrooms designated for instruction in practical skills (iconography and vestment-making) are equipped with easels and art supplies, as well as with sewing machines and sewing supplies.

-** The other three organizations are: the Association of Theological Schools (ATS), the largest; the Transnational Association of Christian Colleges and Schools (TRACS); and the Association of Advanced Rabbinical and Talmudic Schools (AARTS).
+† The other three organizations are: The Association of Theological Schools in the United States and Canada (ATS); the Transnational Association of Christian Colleges and Schools (TRACS); and the Association of Advanced Rabbinical and Talmudic Schools (AARTS).

-The mission of the St. Photios Orthodox Theological Seminary is to serve the Church of the Genuine Orthodox Christians of Greece and the wider Christian witness by preparing candidates for the Priesthood and Diaconate to minister to the parishes of its Eparchy in the U.S.A. and Canada, as well as future missions in North America, and providing them with the necessary theological, spiritual, liturgical, moral, pastoral, and intellectual formation to perform the Mysteries, foster Church growth through missionary work, teach the Orthodox Faith, and, in accordance with the dictates of Christian Scripture, care for those in need, both within and outside the parish community.
+Institutional Goals.
+The goals of the Seminary are to serve the Church of the Genuine Orthodox Christians of Greece and to promote the wider Christian witness by preparing clergy and laity to minister to the parishes of its Eparchy in the United States of America and in Canada, as well as in future missions in North America and South America, and by providing them with the necessary theological, spiritual, liturgical, moral, pastoral, and intellectual formation to perform the Mysteries, foster Church growth through missionary work, teach the Orthodox Faith, and, in accordance with the dictates of Christian Scripture, care for those in need, both within and outside the parish community.

 The specific objectives of the Seminary are to ensure that its students graduate with a thorough knowledge and accurate comprehension of the primacy of Scripture and its expression in, and concord with, the teachings of the Church Fathers, Holy Tradition, and the sacred doctrines of the Eastern Orthodox Church.

-The Seminary also hopes, as funds permit, to sponsor short periods of sabbatical or independent study for Orthodox scholars of note, who will be provided room and board and the use of the library, as well as the opportunity to interact with students and, when possible, offer lectures and instruction.
+The Seminary also hopes, as funds permit, to sponsor short periods of sabbatical or independent study for Orthodox scholars of note, who will be provided room and board and the use of the Metropolitan Chrysostomos Theological Library, as well as the opportunity to interact with students and, when possible, offer lectures and instruction.

 In the twenty-first century, Orthodox theological education is facing many special challenges.
 It must deal with the increasing deviations in the society around us from the religious and moral values of traditional Christian life.
 At the same time, it is confronted with deviations in the Orthodox world itself from the unified witness of Holy Tradition, the Patristic consensus, and the indispensable Biblical foundations of our doctrines, moral behavior, and Church polity.
 The Seminary clearly sees its role as an essential one in the defense of our Faith against innovation and the preservation of all that which we have inherited from Christ.
-Hence, the motto of the Seminary, from the words of the Apostle Paul in his Second Epistle to the Greek Christians of Thessalonike: “Stand fast and hold the traditions which ye have been taught.”
+Hence, the motto of the Seminary, from the words of the Holy Apostle Paul in his Second Epistle to the Greek Christians of Thessalonica: “Stand fast, and hold the traditions which ye have been taught” (II Thessalonians 2:15).